 The movie starts with a piece of soothing mood music and a drawing of the Lord knocking at the door, which effectively bring the audience into the story.
 Then camera pans back to the heroine, Yang Aiguang.

 Yang Aiguang, a religious co-worker, has believed in the Lord for several decades.
-She has been working and preaching with enthusiasm, and has been awaited for the Lord’s return attentively.
-Why does she, such a pious believer, again and again force them out the door when hearing people preachingof the Lord?
+She has been working and preaching with enthusiasm, and has been awaiting the Lord’s return attentively.
+Why does she, such a pious believer, again and again force them out the door when hearing people preaching the second coming of the Lord?
 We can feel that her heart is tightly closed from the moment she closes her door resolutely.
-Whatever hinders and binds this zealous and pious awaiting the Savior’s return?
+Whatever hinders and binds this zealous and pious Christian awaiting the Savior’s return?
 Her words tell us everything.
 She says, “God has been incarnated again?
 That’s impossible!
 Pastors and elders always say that all those who preach the Lord becoming flesh in the last days are false.
-Moreover, the Lord said, “I shall arrive just as I departed.”
-The ascended to the heavens in the clouds as the resurrected spiritual body, so He will surely descend with clouds as the resurrected spiritual body too.
+Moreover, the Lord Jesus said, “I shall arrive just as I departed.”
+The Lord Jesus ascended to the heavens in the clouds as the resurrected spiritual body, so He will surely descend with clouds as the resurrected spiritual body too.
 There is no need for others to bear witness for the Lord’s second coming, because we all will be able to see Him.”
 “Not every pastor or elder resists God even if some of pastors and elders do so.
 Most of them should be after God’s will because pastors and elders are all established by God.”
 These words sound right, but the fact proves that Yang Aiguang’s viewpoints are completely wrong and are just her imaginations and conceptions.

 Yang Aiguang having so many conceptions, her heart surely is closed when witnesses come to spread the gospel to her.
 Now, a zealous but somewhat muddleheaded, arrogant and stubborn religious leader vividly appears before the audience.
-Yang Aiguang is a typical representative of this kind of person in churches who truly believes in the Lord and has been awaiting for His return.
+Yang Aiguang is a typical representative of this kind of person in churches who truly believes in the Lord and has been awaiting His return.
 However, she firmly believes that the Lord will descend with clouds on His return, and she blindly worships pastors and elders.
 Will Yang Aiguang open her heart finally and welcome the return of the Lord?

 The heroine’s husband Zheng Qiming, having a mild nature, is an ordinary believer.
 He doesn’t have as much biblical knowledge as his wife.
 Precisely because he isn’t bound by so much biblical knowledge and religious notions and is clear-minded, it is easy for him to recognize that the words the witnesses read to them are from God and are what the Spirit says to the churches.
-Just as the Lord, “Blessed are the pure in heart: for they shall see God” (Matthew 5:8).
-Zheng Qiming represents the kind of person in religious world who is not quite clear on the but truly believes in God.
+Just as the Lord Jesus said, “Blessed are the pure in heart: for they shall see God” (Matthew 5:8).
+Zheng Qiming represents the kind of person in religious world who is not quite clear on the Bible but truly believes in God.
 So long as this kind of person listens to what the Spirit says to the churches attentively, he will be able to recognize God’s voice and welcome the Lord’s return.

 In the movie, each time Yang Aiguang sternly tells preachers go away, Zheng Qiming plays a coordinating role.
 Apparently, he stands by his wife; actually, it is his conciliatory stance that gives the witnesses opportunities of knocking at their door.
 And thus they hear the voice of God and are raptured before God’s throne.